Outreach Monks

 Different content formats earn links from different types of sources:

-• Long-form guides and original research earn editorial citations from publications
+• Pillar content and long-form guides earn editorial citations from publications that reference comprehensive resources.

-• Comparison and category pages earn links from review sites and aggregators
+• Listicle content and comparison pages earn links from review sites and aggregators that curate ranked resources for their readers.

 A profile drawing links from multiple formats shows that different types of content on the site have attracted different types of linking behaviour.
 That variety is a quality signal in itself.